ChaosDynamix/Arcadia/guide/01_arch-linux/01_preparation.md

 loadkeys fr-latin9
 ```

 **Note**: The command above load the French keyboard layout.
-You can list all the available keyboard layouts with the command `ls /usr/share/kbd/keymaps/**/*.map.gz | less`
+If you need an other keyboard layout, list all the available keyboard layouts with the command `ls /usr/share/kbd/keymaps/**/*.map.gz | less` and replace `fr-latin9` in the above command.
 {: .fs-3}

 ### References